“Do you play sports?”

 “Do you run?
 Would you go running with me?
 What, you don’t run?
 Then, how do you get a body like that…”

 “No, I only run when I am about to miss a plane.”

-After fifteen years of yoga practice, do I finally understand Bramacharya?
+After fifteen years of practicing yoga, do I finally understand Bramacharya?

-A couple of years later, I attend my 200 hour teacher training at It’s Yoga San Francisco.
+A couple of years later, I attend my 200 hour teacher training at It’s Yoga® San Francisco.
 The second day, we start climbing the 8 limbs of Ashtanga Yoga.
 The beautiful, wise, and strong Katie Carrife discusses the yamas and niyamas with us.
 She is pregnant.
-Right away, I realize bramacharya is not synonymous with celibacy.
+Right away, I realize (with considerable relief) that bramacharya does not mandate celibacy.
 Rather, she eloquently explains: bramacharya encourages us to be mindful and respectful in all things: body, mind, and speech

 Are you respectful with your words?